duncanleung/duncanleung.com/content/posts/2020-04-30-how-to-teach-programming-the-importance-of-mental-models.md

 **Seeing the tangible progression of acquiring a skill is motivation.
 Realizing that we're learning is intrinsic motivation itself.**

-> **Show children that they are learning, that that will bring the motivation.
+> **Show children that they are learning, that will bring the motivation.
 Not the other way around.**
 >
 > **A more wholistic approach to making programming accessible to children is to guide them to build interesting things with the programming skills they're learning.**